BV-BRC/BV-BRC-Docs/docroot/quick_references/services/metagenomic_binning_service.md

 ### Genome Group Name
 Name used to create genome group with identified genomes.

+## Buttons
+* **Reset** - clears the form and resets all default values
+* **Submit** - Submits the analysis service job.
+This button is only enabled after all required fields and settings in the form are completed.

 ## Output Results
 ![Metagenomic Binning Service Output Files](../images/metagenomic_binning_result.png)